acacereswright/acacereswright.github.io/work.md

 I have been working with the Computation and Equity (cUBe) Lab, which is directed by Dr. Kenneth Joseph.
 The primary focus of my research has been to develop tool for automatic stance detection using Large Language Models.
 A secondary goal of this project was to create a tool which takes in a large (several million) number of tweets and a small set of keywords and provides a set of similar tweets.

+Recently part of our work was accepted, in the form of an extended abstract, to the 10th International Conference on Computational Social Science (IC2S2), which will occur in July 2024.

 #### Member Service Represenative, Lockport Family YMCA.
 September 2023 - Present

 As a member service representative, I ensured all YMCA members were greeted on entry to the facility and ensured their needs were met.
 Along with this, I answered phone calls and kept up to date with all relevant programs, events, and procedures to be able to answer any questions and register members for special events and programs.